-Mr. Gravelle has served as the Executive Vice President, General Counsel and Corporate Secretary of FNF since January 2010 and served in the capacity of Executive Vice President, Legal since May 2006 and Corporate Secretary since April 2008.
+Mr. Gravelle has served as the Executive Vice President, General Counsel and Corporate Secretary of FNF since January 2010 and has served as Executive Vice President and Corporate Secretary since April 2008.
+Mr. Gravelle has also served as Managing Director and Corporate Secretary of FNFV LLC since July 2014.
 Mr. Gravelle joined FNF in 2003, serving as Senior Vice President.
 Mr. Gravelle joined a subsidiary of FNF in 1993, where he served as Vice President, General Counsel and Secretary beginning in 1996 and as Senior Vice President, General Counsel and Corporate Secretary beginning in 2000.
-Mr. Gravelle has also served as Executive Vice President, General Counsel & Corporate Secretary of Black Knight Financial Services, Inc. since January 2014.
-He served as Corporate Executive Vice President, Chief Legal Officer and Corporate Secretary of FIS from February 2010 until February 2013, and Senior Vice President, General Counsel and Corporation Secretary of Remy from February 2013 until March 2015.
+Mr. Gravelle has also served as Executive Vice President, General Counsel & Corporate Secretary of Black Knight since January 2014.
+He served as Executive Vice President, Chief Legal Officer and Corporate Secretary of FIS from February 2010 until February 2013, and Senior Vice President, General Counsel and Corporate Secretary of Remy from February 2013 until March 2015.

-David Ducommun

-Age: 40

-Senior Vice President of Mergers & Acquisitions
+David Ducommun Age: 40 Senior Vice President of Mergers & Acquisitions

-David Ducommun has served as Senior Vice President of Mergers & Acquisitions of FNF since October 2011.
-He has also served as Secretary of CF Corporation since April 2016.
-Prior to joining FNF, Mr. Ducommun was a Director of Investment Banking at Bank of America Corporation, since 2008.
+David Ducommun has served as Senior Vice President of Mergers & Acquisitions of FNF since 2011.
+He has also served as Managing Director, Corporate Finance, of FNFV LLC since July 2014 and as Secretary of CF Corporation since April 2016.
+Prior to joining FNF, Mr. Ducommun served as Director of Investment Banking at Bank of America Corporation, since 2008.
 Before Bank of America Corporation, Mr. Ducommun was an investment banker at Bear Stearns.
-Mr. Ducommun received a B.A. in Philosophy from The George Washington University.